Katherine Weimer

 Katherine Ella Mounce Weimer (April 15, 1919 – April 23, 2000) was a research physicist at the Princeton Plasma Physics Laboratory at the Princeton University.
 She is known for her scientific research in the field of plasma magnetohydrodynamic equilibrium and contribution to stability theory of a magnetically confined plasma.

 Education

 Originally from New Jersey, Weimer received a scholarship to Purdue University and got her B.Sc. in chemistry in 1939.
-Then she continued her education at Ohio State University, switching her area of interest from chemistry to physics, and received her Ph.D. in physics in 1943.
-Her thesis was entitled "Artificial Radioactivity of Barium and Lanthanum" and supervised by Marion Llewellyn Pool.
+She continued her education at Ohio State University, switching her area of interest from chemistry to physics, and received her Ph.D. in physics in 1943.
+Her thesis was entitled "Artificial Radioactivity of Barium and Lanthanum" and was supervised by Marion Llewellyn Pool.

-Katherine Weimer was the first woman Ph.D in physics at the Ohio State University.
+Katherine Weimer was the first woman to receive a Ph.D in physics from Ohio State University.

 Scientific career

 In 1957, Weimer joined the theory group at Princeton Plasma Physics Laboratory.
 She was the first female research staff member at the laboratory and successfully developed her scientific career for 29 years at PPPL.
 She conducted fundamental research in the field of plasma equilibrium and magnetohydrodynamic stability in the toroidal magnetic confinement devices, like tokamaks and stellarators.
 Her work resulted in many important designs of experiments through PPPL, including devices such as the Adiabatic Toroidal Compressor (ATC), Model C Stellarator, and the Poloidal Divertor Experiment (PDX).
 In 1984, she retired from Princeton University after 29 years at PPPL.